 Border Crossing & Accommodation

-Crossing the border is quick, easy, and convenient.
-You can park in a secure, fenced lot run by the Quechan Indian Tribe on the US side, then walk across.
-The town is quiet after dark.
-For this reason, many people stay on the US side at the Quechuan Casino Resort or 11 miles down the road in Yuma, Arizona.
-I stayed in Los Algodones at Hacienda Los Algodones, which was the only hotel in town and charged about $50 per night.
+Crossing the border is quick and easy.
+On the US side, you can park in a secure, fenced lot run by the Quechan Indian Tribe and then walk across.
+Many visitors choose to stay at the Quechuan Casino Resort or in Yuma, Arizona, about 11 miles away.
+I opted for Hacienda Los Algodones, the only hotel in town, at a rate of about $50 per night.

 Language